Set preferences, the OS X user defaults system works with both the OS and with individual applications.

 defaults read -app TextEdit

-filepath Domains may also be specified as a path to an arbitrary plist
+filepath Domains can also be specified as a path to an arbitrary plist

 file, omitting the '.plist' extension.
 For example: